pewi21/SaveGuard-Pro/SUPPORT.md

 ### The document hasn't changed since the last backup
 AutoBackup uses Cohesion Delay to wait for editing activity.
 If no edits were detected, no backup is created.

+### AutoBackup never triggers during long continuous editing sessions
+If you edit continuously without any pause, the **Wait after edit** delay keeps resetting and a backup never fires.
+SaveGuard has a built-in safety limit for this: if the Wait-after-edit debounce has been active for **60 seconds** without a backup being created, the remaining delay is bypassed and a backup is triggered immediately.
+This ensures at least one backup per 60-second continuous editing window regardless of how long you keep editing without stopping.

+### Storage limits appear to change by themselves
+The **Max copies** and **Storage limit** values for the **default folder** are global — they apply to all open documents at once.
+Changing the value in any one document's panel immediately updates all other open documents.
+If you open a second document after already setting a limit, it inherits the current global value.
+This is intentional: all documents share the same default backup folder, so the limits must be consistent across them.

+The limits for a **custom folder** are per-document and do not affect other documents.
+If you enable **All AutoBackup documents** for a custom folder, both the Max copies and Storage limit are then enforced across all documents that back up to that same folder — oldest files from any document are removed when either limit is exceeded.

 ---

 ## Backup folder says "unavailable"